itsjusttriz/ijtdev-docs/README.md

-# twitchbot-docs
+# ijtdev-docs

-Documentation for the twitchbot running on the `ijtdev` Twitch account
+Documentation for any and all projects using the `ijtdev` namespace.